 Last month, Ecuador expelled 20 U.S. Defense Department employees from the country.
 Less than two weeks later, the U.S. announced it would withdraw its anti-narcotics personnel from Ecuador, dealing a further blow to America’s ailing counternarcotics partnerships in the Western Hemisphere.

-Ecuador’s expulsion of U.S. military personnel “reflects the increase in capacities and resources of Ecuador to directly assume security and defense efforts independently,” said a statement
+Ecuador’s expulsion of U.S. military personnel “reflects the increase in capacities and resources of Ecuador to directly assume security and defense efforts independently,”

 from the Ecuadorean Embassy in Washington.
 The statement pointed in particular to Ecuador’s own counternarcotics efforts from the previous year.